BAJAJ ASSET MANAGEMENT LIMITED.

 Penny stocks definition: What are they and how do they work?

-According to the standard penny stocks definition, these are shares of smaller firms with low market capitalisation, sometimes traded on specialised segments.
+Penny stocks are shares of smaller firms with low market capitalisation, sometimes traded on specialised segments.
 Their prices can swing dramatically on minimal developments, partly due to lower trading volumes and insufficient analysis by mainstream investors.

 Since transparency may be lacking—whether in financial statements, earnings reports, or growth roadmaps—it is crucial to investigate details like debt levels, management quality, and sector outlook.
-Penny stock investing requires recognising that sudden spikes may be fuelled by sentiment or speculation, rather than solid fundamentals.
+Investing in these stocks requires recognising that sudden spikes may be fuelled by sentiment or speculation, rather than solid fundamentals.

 Also read: What are stocks and how do they work?